Thecla – ThermoElectric CooLing partition with Active heat storage

 |Team||Mathias Kimmling, Sabine Hoffmann|

 A first prototype (Thecla 1) with Peltier elements showed the expected reduction of the subjects’ thermal sensation.
 This represents a successful implementation and a proof of concept.
-By now, a further developed prototype (Thekla 2) with an integrated heat circuit and storage tank is being used in test series to collect data for the thermodynamic evaluation and design of the PCM storage tank.
+A second prototype (Thekla 2) with integrated heat circuit and storage was used for the thermodynamic examination and design of the system.

-Based on these data, the final prototype (Thekla 3) with PCM will be constructed in spring 2018.
-It will then be used in an extensive human subject study to examine temperature settings and their effect on the persons’ thermal comfort.
-The thermally active area is divided into three zones, which can be controlled independently via an app.
-Comprehensive sensor technology in the partition enables precise logging of the ambient and operating conditions and provides the necessary data for the final simulation of the overall energy balance.
-The user behavior is recorded, and thermal sensations and thermal comfort are continuously monitored as important user feedback.
+Based on this experience and data, two final prototypes (Thecla 3) with PCM were built in 2018 for application in user studies.
+The thermally active surface is divided into three zones, which can be controlled independently via an app.
+Comprehensive sensor technology in the partitions allows precise logging of the ambient and operating conditions and provides the necessary data for the final evaluation of the overall energy balance.
+User behavior during operation is recorded and thermal sensation and thermal comfort are continuously queried as important user feedback.

 The simulation-based analysis of the system's energy balance, together with the results of the human subject study, forms the basis for the final evaluation of the approach.
 The valuation is expected to be completed in 2019.

 Kimmling, Mathias and Sabine Hoffmann.
 2017.
 "Influence of PV-powered thermoelectric surfaces for user-individual radiative cooling on the cooling energy demand of buildings."
 In Proceedings of the 11th Nordic Symposium on Building Physics (NSB), Trondheim, Norway, June 2017. access on ScienceDirect